 Center of Excellence in Regulatory Science and Innovation

-A collaborative partnership between the University of Maryland, College Park and the University of Maryland, The Founding Campus, the Center of Excellence in Regulatory Science and Innovation focuses on modernizing and improving the ways in which drugs and medical devices are reviewed and evaluated.
+A collaborative partnership between the University of Maryland, College Park and the University of Maryland, The Founding Campus, the Center of Excellence in Regulatory Science and Innovation (CERSI) focuses on modernizing and improving the ways in which drugs and medical devices are reviewed and evaluated.

 Computer Aided Drug Design Center